pteichman/gopheracademy-web/content/advent-2014/backoff.md

 struct.
 It has a zero value that makes sense.

 If a fatal error occurs when dealing with `conn`, you can easily return that from retryConn without disrupting another process.
+You can decide whether an error is fatal without involving the backoff policy.

 Most important, and this is a thing I love about programming in Go, is that the function *looks like what it does*.
 There's no hidden state or magic behavior.
+The normal function flow lives at two levels of indentation, not as nice as one but understandable given the for loop.

 I've always found this array-based backoff sufficient, but if you want to calculate the delays, you can elevate `Duration()` into an